Richard Louis Ormond

 Richard Louis Ormond CBE (born 16 January 1939) is the former Director of the National Maritime Museum (1986–2000).
-He was also the Assistant Keeper and late Deputy Director of the National Portrait Gallery.
-He is currently the Chairman of the Trustees of the Watts Gallery.
+He was the Assistant Keeper and later Deputy Director of the National Portrait Gallery.
+He served as the Chairman of the Trustees of the Watts Gallery from 1987 to 2019.
 He is also the Chairman of the Friends of Leighton House and a trustee of the Mariners Museum in Newport News, Virginia.
-He is also an author and biographer.
+In addition, he is an author and biographer.

 Biography

-Richard Louis Ormond is the son of Henri Eric Conrad Ormond (1898–1979), who was the second husband of Dorethea Charlotte Gibbons; they married in 1934.
-She was the daughter of Sir Alexander Doran Gibbons, 7th Bt.
-In 1963 Richard Louis Ormond married Leonee Jasper.
+Ormond is the son of Henri Eric Conrad Ormond (1898–1979), who was the second husband of Dorethea Charlotte Gibbons; they married in 1934.
+She was the daughter of Sir Alexander Doran Gibbons, 7th Baronet.
+Ormond is the grandson of Violet Sargent Ormond, sister of John Singer Sargent.

+In 1963, Ormond married Leonee Jasper.
 She was one of the Directors of Apsley House.
-Ormond is the grandson of Violet Sargent Ormond, sister of John Singer Sargent.